 At Saildrone, sailing and ocean exploration is at the core of who we are and what we do.
 Our team is comprised of lifelong sailors, including founder and CEO Richard Jenkins and advisory board member and renowned navigator Stan Honey.
 Many of us are out on the water every weekend racing and cruising, windsurfing, or kiteboarding across the San Francisco Bay and beyond.
 Non-sailors might be satisfied to know if it’s going to be windy or not, but experienced wind and watersport enthusiasts can take our information and integrate it into a winning race plan.

-Ultra HD weather forecasts are currently supported on iOS devices.
-Access to UHD weather on Android devices and on the web is coming soon.
+HD weather forecasts are currently supported on iOS devices.
+Access to HD weather on Android devices and on the web is coming soon.

 Saildrone designs, manufactures and operates a global fleet of wind and solar powered ocean drones, providing in-situ data collection services, global ocean data sets and enhanced weather forecast applications.